 When it comes to juices, make sure that you’re drinking a juice that has been cold pressed.
 An electrical juicer breaks the fruits too much, wherein most of its nutrients are lost, and you’re left with another sugary drink, and a false sense of being healthy.

 Eat your fruit first thing in the morning, (only 2 types of fruit at a time) and 20 minutes before breakfast.
 This is because when you wake up, your stomach is in an alkaline state, which helps to absorb nutrients from the fruit more efficiently.
 Furthermore, eating a fruit in the morning gives you an instant boost of energy and is also good for digestion because of its fibrous nature.

 If you don’t see an improvement in your skin immediately, the remedial qualities of the fruits are probably attending to vital organs in your body that require the nutrition more, so just keep at it and you will see results soon enough.

 Skin benefits arising from fruit can be classified under the following heads:

 For young, glowing skin

-Apple, kiwi (also boosts you immune system), banana (for skin elasticity), lemon (bleaches the skin, but that doesn’t define beauty) papaya, peaches (moisturises the skin and regenerates skin tissue), apricots and lychee (both have anti-aging properties) and pomegranate contain vitamins and other nutrients that make your skin appear supple and bright.
+Apple, kiwi (also boosts you immune system), banana (for skin elasticity), lemon (bleaches the skin, but that doesn’t define beauty), papaya, peaches (moisturises the skin and regenerates skin tissue), apricots and lychee (both have anti-aging properties) and pomegranate contain vitamins and other nutrients that make your skin appear supple and bright.

-Anti oxidants that reverse free radical damage
+Anti oxidants found in certain fruits reverse free radical damage